 - subsidence, and the necessity of a centralized distribution system to resolve these impacts in the future.
 Addressing pumping concentration prior to construction will significantly alleviate stress and pressure to the property owner in the long run. - f.
 Section 230.10(c) & (d) Defining aquifer parameters are vital to understanding the susceptibility to impacts in the project area.
 These parameters will assist the municipal or county authority to fully understand availability.
-A recommended source and approach to this information is the District Guidelines for Preparation of Hydrogeologic Reports for Submission in Support of Applications for the Permitted Use of Groundwater Phase I Report.
+A recommended source and approach to this information is the District Guidelines for Submitting Data and Information and the Preparation of Hydrogeologic Reports in Support of Applications for the Permitted Use Of Groundwater.
 Such an analysis will provide the extent drawdown will affect all wells.
 If can also provide direct feedback to compare impact options between individual wells and a centralized distribution system. - g.Section 230.11(b) Groundwater availability determination conditions cannot be understated.
 Reviewing criteria to understand the potential impacts at the plat design phase can significantly reduce time, effort, and costs for construction and application.
 Prudent project development and best management practices ensure these considerations are at the forefront of discussion and evaluation.
-Further standardizing the review, data collected, and analyzed referencing or utilize the District Guidelines for Preparation of Hydrogeologic Reports for Submission in Support of Applications for the Permitted Use of Groundwater Phase I Report criteria may be of great benefit for both the authority and developer alike. - D. The District, as a resource in service to and full support of municipal and county authorities, is willing to offer any assistance to municipal or county authorities in the development, review, or assessment of subdivision plats and groundwater availability certifications as requested.
+Further standardizing the review, data collected, and analyzed referencing or utilize the District Guidelines for Submitting Data and Information and the Preparation of Hydrogeologic Reports in Support of Applications for the Permitted Use Of Groundwater criteria may be of great benefit for both the authority and developer alike. - D. The District, as a resource in service to and full support of municipal and county authorities, is willing to offer any assistance to municipal or county authorities in the development, review, or assessment of subdivision plats and groundwater availability certifications as requested.